 - You buy a murder mystery game which usually cost around £20-30 (Browse Murder Mystery Games on Amazon*)

-- You are given a list of characters which you then assign to each of your hens.
+- You are given a list of characters – assign one to each of your hens.

 - Each hen receives an info pack about their character with advice on how to plan their costume, how they should act and which information they should share about murder.

-- On the night, you are guided through the game with the information in the box, best accompanied with some beverages.
+- On the night, you are guided through the game with the information in the box.

-- The goal of the evening is to gather information to find our who the murderer is.
+- The goal of the evening is to gather information to find out who the murderer is.